seb5594/ps4KernelDlSym-reference-analyzer/README.md

 # ps4sdk ps4KernelDlSym Symbol Resolver

-The ps4sdk ps4KernelDlSym Symbol Resolver is a windows forms application (requires .NET 4.0), which has been made to fit my needs for ps4 compiled payloads using [Hitodamas open source ps4 sdk](https://github.com/seb5594/ps4sdk) .
+The ps4sdk ps4KernelDlSym Symbol Resolver is a windows forms application (requires .NET 4.0), which has been made to fit my needs for ps4 compiled payloads using [as example my version of Hitodamas open source ps4 sdk](https://github.com/seb5594/ps4sdk) .
-This tool has been made to generate dynamically an offsettable containing all symbol names and corresponeding offsets, where are getting called in a executable.
+This tool has been made to generate dynamically an offsettable containing all kernel symbol names and the corresponeding offsets, where are getting called in a executable.
 In the current state, it is impossible to resolve stacked function calls.
 If i feel to, i will extend this application with the feature of stacked function calls.
 You are permitted to use/edit this source code, as long you are referning to this project.